Name

 UK & Other Memorials

-Chipperfield Village Memorial, St Paul's Church Memorial, Chipperfield, Langleybury War Memorial, We are not aware of a Memorial at Hunton Bridge
+Chipperfield Village Memorial, St Paul's Church Memorial, Chipperfield, Langleybury War Memorial, Hunton Bridge

 Pre War

-Thomas Smith was born in 1892, in Hunton Bridge, Langleybury, Hertfordshire, son of William Smith, a Cowman, and Elizabeth Hannah Smith.
-The youngest of six children.
-Baptised on 14 August 1892, in the Parish of Langleybury, Herts.
+Thomas Smith was born on 22 July 1892, in Hunton Bridge, Langleybury, Hertfordshire, the son of William and Elizabeth Smith and the youngest of six children.
+He was baptised on 14 August 1892 at St Paul's Church, Langleybury, Herts.

 Thomas married Nellie Beatrice George, the daughter of Henry and Annie George of Chipperfield, Herts, in late 1914.
-We believe they had one son Ronald Thomas Smith born in 1916.
+Their son Ronald Thomas was born on 1 February 1916.
+They were living at Chipperfield at the time of enlistment.

 Wartime Service

-Thomas enlisted at Bedford, Beds, posted to the London Regiment with the service number 8396.
-Later transferred to the Royal Irish Rifles, with the service number 45165.
+Thomas enlisted at Bedford, Beds, and was posted to the 8th Battalion, London Regiment with the service number 8396.
+He was later transferred to the 14th Battalion, Royal Irish Rifles, with the service number 45165.

-He was Killed in Action on 7 December 1917, at the Battle of Cambrai, (20 November to 7 December 1917).
-He has no known grave; he is commemorated on the Cambrai Memorial to the fallen in France.
+He was killed in action on 7 December 1917 during the Battle of Cambrai.
+He has no known grave and his name is commemorated on the Cambrai Memorial, France.

 Additional Information

-Nellie received a widows pension of 20/5, a week from 1 July 1918.
-Her address was Hillbrow, Meggs Lane, Chipperfield, Herts.
+His widow received a war gratuity of £3 10s and pay owing of £5 13s 1d.
+She also received a pension of £1 0s 5d a week from 1 July 1918.
+Her address on pension records was given as Chapel Croft, later changed to Hillbrow, Meggs Lane, Chipperfield, Herts.

 Acknowledgments